Exabyte-io/documentation/docs/methods/pseudopotential/actions.md

 # Pseudopotential Subtypes

-For the moment, up to three distinct subtypes of pseudopotentials (in the context of the DFT theoretical model [[1](#links)]) are supported as part of the Subworkflow Editor, under the corresponding "Subtype" drop-down menu in the "Method" section of the "Overview" tab: the Ultra-Soft (US), Norm-Conserving (NC) and Projector-Augmented Wave (PAW) subtypes.
+For the moment, up to three distinct **subtypes** of pseudopotentials (in the context of the DFT theoretical model [[1](#links)]) are supported as part of the Subworkflow Editor, under the corresponding "Subtype" drop-down menu in the "Method" section of the "Overview" tab:

+- Ultra-Soft (US)
+- Norm-Conserving (NC)
+- Projector-Augmented Wave (PAW)

 The particular choice of pseudopotential subtype is normally best left to the discretion of the user, depending on his own personal experience with testing the different types on each particular chemical composition of a crystal.
 However neophyte users with little previous experience in operating first-principles DFT codes will most likely find that the Ultra-Soft pseudopotentials generally constitute a reliable choice for most intent and purposes, whilst normally requiring the least computationally expensive input parameters for defining the precision of the calculation.